hipdev/cv/README.md

 This project uses mainly Next.js with Typescript and a simple layout.

-Layout CSS is primary a grid system without frameworks.
+Layout CSS is primary a grid system without frameworks but using SASS.

 ### Run locally `using npm`